Bad Breath (Halitosis)

 - Poor dental hygiene: When a person does not brush or floss regularly, food particles remaining in the mouth can rot and cause bad odors.
 Poor dental care can lead to a buildup of plaque in the mouth, which causes an odor of its own.
 Plaque buildup can also lead to periodontal (gum) disease.
 The mild form of gum disease is called gingivitis; if gingivitis is not treated, it can advance to periodontitis.

-- Health problems: Sinus infections, pneumonia, sore throat (pharyngitis) and other throat infections, thrush, bronchitis, post nasal drip, diabetes, acid reflux, lactose intolerance, and some liver or kidney diseases may be associated with bad breath.
+- Health problems: Sinus infections, pneumonia, sore throat (pharyngitis) and other throat infections, thrush, bronchitis, postnasal drip, diabetes, acid reflux, lactose intolerance, other stomach problems, and some liver or kidney diseases may be associated with bad breath.

 - Mouth infections: Cavities, gum disease, or impacted teeth may cause bad breath.